-All applicants who complete their application requirements by February 1 will automatically be considered for graduate assistantships.
+All applicants who complete their application requirements by February 1 will automatically be considered for scholarships and graduate assistantships.
 Selections are based on academic merit.
 Federally-funded loan programs are available to all U.S. students according to federal guidelines.
 Information can be obtained by calling the Trinity University Financial Aid Office at 210-999-8315.

 Students are scheduled for five courses during each of the two semesters of graduate study.

-Students who do not meet the requirements for unconditional acceptance may be considered for acceptance on a provisional basis.
+Students who do not meet the requirements for regular admission may be considered for acceptance on a provisional basis.